hymelam/r-comprare-datasets/README.md

                      CLASS = rep("", ncol(dat)),   # Data type
                      stringsAsFactors=FALSE)

-  # On first iteration, save an empty version of the comparison data frame
+  # On first iteration, save an empty version of the summary data frame
-  # (to be used later)
+  # (to be used later when creating the comparison data frame)
   if(df_loop == 1) {
     comparesum <- summ
   }